 While there is no guaranteed formula for how to invest, there are some very important considerations that will impact your ultimate success.
 Among them is determining your asset allocation—your portfolio’s mix of stocks bonds and other securities.
 This decision will help you determine the amount of risk and return you might need in order to optimize your chances of achieving your long-term investment goals.
 In this article, we will outline four important topics to consider when creating your personal investment strategy.

-Before you choose and develop your asset allocation, you should first identify your goals and consider your likely investment time horizon—at Fisher Investments UK we define this as how long you will need your investment portfolio to last.
+Before you choose and develop your asset allocation, you should first identify your goals and consider your likely investment time horizon—at Fisher Investments Canada we define this as how long you will need your investment portfolio to last.
 It is only once you have carried this out that you can begin to address the question of how to invest and achieve the returns needed to achieve those goals.

-At Fisher Investments UK, we believe you should always consider the following topics when deciding your long-term investment strategy.
+We believe you should always consider the following topics when deciding your long-term investment strategy.

 Before determining how to invest, you should understand why you are investing.
 Some think their only goal is to protect their existing wealth, but this goal is often misguided.
 Investors with this goal sometimes fail to account for inflation, unexpected cash flow demands or a potentially longer time horizon than planned.
-Depending on your individual situation, it can be unwise to place all of your savings into cash ISAs or low-returning bank savings accounts because their returns may not be enough to counter inflation or some unexpected future costs.
+Depending on your individual situation, it can be unwise to place all of your savings into low-returning bank savings accounts because their returns may not be enough to counter inflation or some unexpected future costs.

 Others’ primary investment goal might be to grow their wealth as much as possible and expand their opportunities.
 These investors may also set goals that extend beyond their own monetary needs—for example, to provide for a younger spouse, build a legacy for family, to establish a trust or to give to charity.